Seventeenth of Tammuz: Customs

 As a minor fast day, fasting lasts from dawn to shortly after dusk.
 It is customary among Ashkenazi Jews to refrain from listening to music, public entertainment, and haircuts on fast days, and on this occasion because it is also part of The Three Weeks (see below, Bein haMetzarim).
 Other deprivations applicable to the major fasts (i.e. Yom Kippur and Tisha B'Av) do not apply.

 If the 17th of Tammuz falls on a Shabbat, the fast is instead observed the next day, the 18th of Tammuz (on Sunday).
 This last occurred in 2022, and will occur again in 2029.

 A Torah reading, a special prayer in the Amidah (Aneinu), and in many, but not all, Ashkenazic communities Avinu Malkenu are added at the morning Shacharit and afternoon Mincha services.
 Ashkenazi congregations also read a haftarah (from the Book of Isaiah) at Mincha.
 Congregations also recite during Shacharit a series of Selichot (special penitential prayers) reflecting the themes of the day.

 Cycle of fasts

 The 17th of Tammuz is the second of the four fasts commemorating the destruction of the Temple and the Jewish exile in Babylon.
-It is preceded by the fast of the Tenth of Tevet and arrives three weeks prior to the full-day fast of the Ninth of Av.
+It is preceded by the fast of the Tenth of Tevet and arrives three weeks prior to the 25 hour fast of the Ninth of Av.
 The cycle is also associated historically with the Fast of Gedalia, which is observed on the third day of Tishrei.